Special COVID-19 EditionApril 7, 2020, 10:30am

 Just before the holiday break, the Gang of Six posted their summary of the Community Summit and announced a second set of breakout sessions, so we published a Summary of the Summary for those with really short attention spans - although we certainly encourage our readers to read the original summary, read the full transcripts, and watch the videos, if you are so inclined.
 Over that break we didn't sit still: we created a a new set of questions that the Office of Public Relations also refused to answer, we wrote about administrators who, through their actions, end up Becoming the Story, and we created a song and slideshow based on Bharucha's "reinvention strategy" called The New Colossus.

 We explain the Higher Education Price Index in Don't Worry, Be HEPI, and created some fantastic infographics in time for the third Breakout Session.
 We've changed our masthead slogan twice: now it's "Fighting For a Fair Risk-Free Austerity Budget Since November 2011."
 Prior to publication of "The Way Forward," we called for layoffs and program reductions in Envisioning Austerity.
 We all know what happened on April 24, 2012 - the pre-emptive surrender called the "hybrid framework" is analyzed in See the Whole Board.
-And to wrap up the first academic year of the crisis, we offer Endow a President and RCM@CU, our slightly tongue-in-cheek guides to how the New Philanthropy and Responsibility Centered Management can actually benefit The Cooper Union.
-Finally, prior to a March 1, 2013, stand-off, The Alumni Pioneer offers A Tale of Two Coopers.
+And to wrap up the first academic year of the crisis, we offered Endow a President, our slightly tongue-in-cheek guide to how the New Philanthropy can actually benefit The Cooper Union.

 We are forced to conclude that the administrative action items demanded below will never be realized while Jamshed Bharucha is in office - that the "new transparency" is a sham.
 The demands are: